Max Scherr: Steppenwolf Bar

+Berkeley Barb

 Around 1960 Scherr had split from Juana Estela Salgado and moved in with a much younger woman named Jane Peters (born Beatrice J. Peters in 1937), with whom he had two daughters, Dove and Apollinaire.
 By 1965 they had moved into a large, colonnaded house at 2421 Oregon Street.
 Coming home from the food co-op, he informed Peters that they had to put a paper out in one week "or I'll be the laughingstock of Berkeley."
 At the end of the week the promised paper, mostly written by Scherr, appeared.
 The smudgy first issue of 8 tabloid pages was crudely printed in a small edition of 2000 copies, and the paper was launched on a run which lasted almost 15 years.

+In 1965, after selling the Steppenwolf for $10,000, he used the money to launch the Barb.